Rel1cx/eslint-react/README.md

 <h1 align="center" alt="title">ESLint x React</h1>

-A set of ESLint plugins for writing better React, built (mostly) from scratch.
+A set of ESLint rules to catch common mistakes and improve your React code.

 ## Public packages